Pro-ophta® Lancet Sponges

 Product composition

-Tip: 100 % polyvinyl alcohol
+Tip: polyvinyl acetal

-shaft: polypropylene
+Shaft: polypropylene

 Ordering information